EXCLUSIVE-Gap says Russia deliveries stopped in March. But its clothing kept coming.

 Gap's March statement that it had suspended deliveries to Russia also said it would donate $1 million worth of clothing to Ukrainian refugees.
 In its latest statement to Reuters, Gap said, “We stand in solidarity with the people of Ukraine.”

-(Reporting by Siddharth Cavale in New York, Steve Stecklow in London and David Gaulthier-Villars in Istanbul; Editing by Vanessa O'Connell and Chris Sanders)
+(Reporting by Siddharth Cavale in New York, Steve Stecklow in London and David Gauthier-Villars in Istanbul; Editing by Vanessa O'Connell and Chris Sanders)

 ((siddharth.cavale@thomsonreuters.com; Cell: +1 646-288-4330;))